io10-0x/allauditnotesandreports/raacauditnotes.md

 With this list of potential vulnerabilities, you can use this as a base to find even more exploits that can happen with liquidations but this will be good to get you warmed up for assumption analysis.

-# 5 DELETING A MAPPING IN A STRUCT EXPLOIT

-This is just a quick note about trying to delete a mapping from a struct.
-If you ever see any code that attempts to delete a map in a struct , it wont work.
-The value in the mapping will still be there so keep that in mind.

 # 6 UTILIZATION RATE IN DEFI PROTOCOLS